gvwilson/thirdbit/_posts/2016/2016-02-16-new-instructor-pipeline.md

     we'll trust that you'll master others as needed.)

-A dozen experienced instructors have run discussion sessions so far, and feedback has been very positive---everyone (both leaders and trainees) have found the sessions really useful.
+A dozen experienced instructors have run discussion sessions so far, and feedback has been very positive—everyone (both leaders and trainees) have found the sessions really useful.
 What's more,
 trainers other than myself are now running the final demonstration lessons